Andy4495/emulator-8-bit/README.md

 The disassembler functionality is thoroughly tested.

-Opcode execution is partially tested, particularly opcodes which do not affect flags.
+Opcode execution testing is in progress, including automated automated tests:

+- Opcodes that do not affect flags completed
+- Calls, jumps, loops, returns completed
+- Opcodes that affect flags in progress; more tests are still to be created

-However, this is still a "pre-release":
+This is still a "pre-release":

 - The input and output file formats may change.
 - Menu items may be added, removed, modified, or re-ordered.
-- Opcode execution, particularly the handling of processor flags, is not fully tested and probably contains errors.
+- Opcode execution, particularly the handling of processor flags, is not fully tested

 Next steps: